Dodo: Diet and feeding

-Skeletal elements of the upper jaw appear to have been rhynchokinetic (movable in relation to each other), which must have affected its feeding behaviour.
-In extant birds, such as frugivorous (fruit-eating) pigeons, kinetic premaxillae help with consuming large food items.
-The beak also appears to have been able to withstand high force loads, which indicates a diet of hard food.
-Examination of the brain endocast found that though the brain was similar to that of other pigeons in most respects, the dodo had a comparatively large olfactory bulb.
-This gave the dodo a good sense of smell, which may have aided in locating fruit and small prey.

-Several contemporary sources state that the dodo used Gastroliths (gizzard stones) to aid digestion.
+Several contemporary sources state that the dodo used gastroliths (gizzard stones) to aid digestion.
 The English writer Sir Hamon L'Estrange witnessed a live bird in London and described it as follows:

 About 1638, as I walked London streets, I saw the picture of a strange looking fowle hung out upon a clothe and myselfe with one or two more in company went in to see it.
 It was kept in a chamber, and was a great fowle somewhat bigger than the largest Turkey cock, and so legged and footed, but stouter and thicker and of more erect shape, coloured before like the breast of a young cock fesan, and on the back of a dunn or dearc colour.
 The keeper called it a Dodo, and in the ende of a chymney in the chamber there lay a heape of large pebble stones, whereof hee gave it many in our sight, some as big as nutmegs, and the keeper told us that she eats them (conducing to digestion), and though I remember not how far the keeper was questioned therein, yet I am confident that afterwards she cast them all again.

 It is not known how the young were fed, but related pigeons provide crop milk.
 Contemporary depictions show a large crop, which was probably used to add space for food storage and to produce crop milk.
 It has been suggested that the maximum size attained by the dodo and the solitaire was limited by the amount of crop milk they could produce for their young during early growth.
+In 2016, the palaeontologist Leon Claessens and colleagues found that skeletal elements of the dodo's upper jaw appear to have been rhynchokinetic (movable in relation to each other), which must have affected its feeding behaviour.
+In extant birds, such as frugivorous (fruit-eating) pigeons, kinetic premaxillae help with consuming large food items.
+The beak also appears to have been able to withstand high force loads, which indicates a diet of hard food.